-Such solutions and approaches must be grounded in the ILO just transition guidelines and support climate action and decent work.
-We accept ideas and solutions in the phase beyond early ideation and scale-up.
-They applicant must be able to document the initial work and efforts made in advancing the idea, and how the assistance from the ILO will benefit the scale up of the solution.
+Such solutions and approaches must be grounded in the ILO just transition guidelines and support bold climate action and decent work creation.
+We accept ideas and solutions beyond the early ideation phase, that have been tested and are ready for scale-up.
+The applicant must be able to document the initial work and efforts made in advancing the idea, and how the assistance from the ILO will benefit the scale-up of the solution.

 The solutions should contribute to one or more of the following objectives:

 - Create jobs through energy actions and initiatives (e.g. promoting enterprises and cooperative models that generate employment).